R4bbitt/Linux-System-Hardening/README.md

 # Review System Packages

 Now I need to view the package lists and check to see what needs to be updated.
-- apt update
+- Apt update
 - Touch package_list.txt to create a file that will have a list of all of our packages.
 - Apt list –installed > package_list.txt to print out a list of installed programs to our new file.
 - Chmod 640 [file] to remove world privileges from that new file.

 Our system appears to be using telnet and rsh-client.
 These programs are proven to be fairly insecure so for the integrity and security of this company we will remove them.

-- apt remove telnet
+- Apt remove telnet

 <img width="669" height="207" alt="Image" src="https://github.com/user-attachments/assets/f0743118-aaf7-412e-baf6-4003ca5ae642" />

 I'll do the same for rsh-client, and then remove any unncessary dependencies left behind from other programs.
-- apt autoremove -y
+- Apt autoremove -y

 <img width="663" height="103" alt="Image" src="https://github.com/user-attachments/assets/6987a8c0-154a-4fb0-a55b-589f5d93a022" />

 To replace the removed programs I'm going to install ufw, lynis, and tripwire.
 - Apt-get install [applications]

 <img width="659" height="195" alt="Image" src="https://github.com/user-attachments/assets/b2a66671-34e7-49cd-8db0-9c4b2a6ba70f" />